 Presented below are details concerning the total amount claimed in class action suits, both material and immaterial, which were approved for filing as class actions, in pending motions to approve claims as class actions, in pending motions to approve derivative claims and other materials claims, as specified by the plaintiffs in their claims (nominally) within the framework of the statements of claim which were filed against companies in the group.
 It is noted that in most of the cases the amount claimed by the plaintiffs is an estimated amount only, and that the exact amount will be decided within the framework of the legal proceedings.
 It is noted that the above amount does not include claims for which the representative plaintiff has not stated an amount.
-Furthermore, it is hereby clarified that the claimed amount does not necessarily constitute quantification of the company's actual exposure amount, which may eventually turn out to be lower or higher 13.
+Furthermore, it is hereby clarified that the claimed amount does not necessarily constitute quantification of the Company's actual exposure amount, which may eventually turn out to be lower or higher 13.

-Тур e of claim Number of claims Amount The Defendant NIS in millions A. Claims approved as class actions Amount pertaining to the company specified 6 2,588 2.
-The claim was filed against a number of entities, with no specific amount attributed to the company 1 225 3.
+e of c Number of claims claimed in NIS millions A. Clai ms approved as class actions 1.
+Amount pertaining to the Company specified 6 2,588 2.
+The claim was filed against a number of entities, with no specific amount attributed to the Company 1 225 3.
 Claim amount not specified 14 2 - 4.
-An annual amount has been specified (and accordingly, the total amount is period- dependent) 15 1 107 B. Per nding motions to approve claims as class actions 1.
-Amount pertaining to the company specified 36 4,261 2.
-The claim was filed against a number of entities, with no specific amount attributed to the company 16 11 11,646 3.
-Claim amount not specified 17 9 - C. De rivative claims 1.
-Amount pertaining to the company specified - - 2.
-The claim was filed against a number of entities, with no specific amount attributed to the company 1 44 3.
-Claim amount not specified - - D. Ma terial claims which are not class action or derivative claims 1.
-Amount pertaining to the company specified 1 86 2.
-The claim was filed against a number of entities, with no specific amount attributed to the company - 3.
-Claim amount not specified -
+An annual amount has been specified (and accordingly, the total amount is period- dependent) 15 1 107 В. Pen ding motions to approve claims as class actions 1.
+Amount pertaining to the Company specified 37 4,365 2.
+The claim was filed against a number of entities, with no specific amount attributed to the Company 16 9 11,690 3.
+Claim amount not specified / possible range specified.
+17 12 - C. Der ivative claims 1.
+Amount pertaining to the Company specified - 2.
+The claim was filed against a number of entities, with no specific amount attributed to the Company 1 44 3.
+Claim amount not specified D. erial claims which are not class action or derivative claims 1.
+Amount pertaining to the Company specified 1 86 2.
+The claim was filed against a number of entities, with no specific amount - attributed to the Company 3.
+Claim amount not specified ٥.
+Claim amount not specified =

-In addition to the details provided in Notes 7(a) and 7(b) above, the company and/or the consolidated companies are party to additional legal proceedings, which are not in the ordinary course of business and which are not material claims, which were initiated by customers, former customers and various third parties for a total sum of approximately NIS 53 million.
-The causes of action against the company and/or the consolidated companies within the framework of the aforementioned proceedings are varied and multiple.
+In addition to the details provided in Notes 7(a) and 7(b) above, the Company and/or the consolidated companies are party to additional legal proceedings, which are not in the ordinary course of business and which are not material claims, which were initiated by customers, former customers and various third parties for a total sum of approximately NIS 64 million.
+The causes of action against the Company and/or the consolidated companies within the framework of the aforementioned proceedings are varied and multiple.